021 638 firstname.lastname@example.org

 Van enjoys Sunday drives and has a lifelong dream of visiting the Van Gogh museum in Amsterdam.

-Craige is a Clinical Resuscitation Educator for Waitemata DHB and a member of the Code Team attending medical emergencies at both Waitakere and North Shore hospitals.
+Craig is a Clinical Resuscitation Educator for Waitemata DHB and a member of the Clinical Code Team attending medical emergencies at both Waitakere and North Shore hospitals.

-Craige is a New Zealand Resuscitation Council Core Advanced instructor, American Heart Association (AHA) Basic Life Support instructor, AHA Advanced Cardiac Life Support instructor and an AHA Paediatric Advanced Life Support instructor.
+Craig is a New Zealand Resuscitation Council Core Advanced instructor and Newborn Life Support instructor.
+Craig is also an American Heart Association (AHA) Basic Life Support instructor, Advanced Cardiac Life Support instructor and Paediatric Advanced Life Support instructor.

-Craige also works as a casual ACLS instructor for the Department of Anesthesiology at the University of Auckland and is a qualified ambulance officer working part-time on emergency ambulances for St John.
+Craig works as a casual BLS/ACLS instructor for the Department of Anesthesiology at the University of Auckland and is also a qualified ambulance officer working part-time in Emergency Ambulance Service.

 Luke Summers has been training emergency personnel for over ten years.
 He has trained ambulance staff in South Africa, England, and New Zealand.
 He is currently employed by The Auckland University of Technology where he lectures on the BHSc-Paramedic programme.
 Part of this role is working as an Intensive Care Paramedic with St John, taking students on ambulances to consolidate their classroom learning.
 He is an NZRC Level 4-7 instructor.
 His teaching focuses on removing the fear and mystery from resuscitation and making complex concepts easy to remember and implement.